Quantum-Cipher/Eternum-Covenant-Vision/rituals/codex_encoding.md

 To digitize and embed the ideological warnings from *The Inside Story* into Eternum’s educational firewall.

 **Action**:
-- Summarize key chapters and quotes (e.g., “To guard the mind is to protect the soul of a people.”)
+- Summarize key chapters and quotes from"The Inside Story"; inscribed to Cipher one week before passing (e.g., “To guard the mind is to protect the soul of a people.”)
+"To Drake, my esteemed grandson" (Cipher has the soul that the guarded people need in the Aquarian Age #9Year
 - Encode insights into Eternum’s educational module
 - Store in `archives/ed_fike_firewall.md`